Building Performant Data Platforms with Cyrex

 19 November 2020

 Platforms with large amounts of data can run slow.
 Having to wait for your own data to respond can be frustrating.
 Special tools and engines like Elasticsearch are key in keeping your applications operating at their best.
-Utilising the proper tools can ensure your system remains effective and efficient.
+Utilizing the proper tools can ensure your system remains effective and efficient.
 At Cyrex, we keep the process smooth and fast with a few key tools and concepts.

 Web socket, real-time communication